Telenav/smithy/smithy-maven-archetype/README.md

 npm
 ---

-The generated typescript project, which contains an easy-to-use SDK for calling your service, expects `nodejs` and `npm` to be installed and on `$PATH`.
+If typescript generation is enabled (the default - see above), the generated typescript project, which contains an easy-to-use SDK for calling your service, expects `nodejs` and `npm` to be installed and on `$PATH`.